ChrisMH/Cassette.Nancy/readme.md

   Alternatively, implement the IRazorConfiguration interface and configure appropriately there.

-7. Start including and rendering modules in your Razor views.
-Once again, see: http://http://getcassette.net/.
+7. Start including and rendering modules in your Razor views (see: http://getcassette.net/).
 It works the same as is ASP.NET MVC3 Razor views, although you may need to @include Cassette.Views and @include Nancy at the top of your .cshtml to keep the preprocessor happy.

 #Customization